stratdev3/SimpleW/readme.md

             // listen to all IPs port 2015 var server = new SimpleWServer(IPAddress.Any, 2015);

-            // serve static content located in you folder "C:\www\" to "/" endpoint server.AddStaticContent(@"C:\www\", "/");
+            // serve static content located in your folder "C:\www\" to "/" endpoint server.AddStaticContent(@"C:\www\", "/");

-            // enable autoindex if not index.html exists in the directory server.AutoIndex = true;
+            // enable autoindex if no index.html exists in the directory server.AutoIndex = true;

             server.Start();